-The scramble to fill a near $100 million cavity on Harvey Norman's shelves where Compaq used to be has begun in earnest with the retailer confirming it was in "final discussions" with Acer.
+The scramble to fill a near $100 million cavity on Harvey Norman shelves where Compaq used to be has begun in earnest with the retailer confirming it was in "final discussions" with Acer.

 Acer is something of a prodigal son for the retailer as it returns to the fray after a previous partnership between the two was severed nearly three years ago following a disagreement on strategies.

-John Slack-Smith, general manager of computers at HN, said he doesn't see Acer covering the entire Compaq business that was on target to generate $97 million this financial year before the partnership was axed recently.
-He did say, however, that Acer was "a welcome addition to the line-up" and that its products would be in HN stores "inside a month".
+John Slack-Smith, general manager of computers at HN, said he doesn't see Acer covering the entire Compaq business that was on target to generate $97 million this financial year before the partnership was axed last week.
+He did say, however, that it was "a welcome addition to the line-up" and that Acer products would be in HN stores "inside a month".

 "We will be starting small [with Acer]," Slack-Smith said.
 "Acer has a lot of models so we are trying to find the ones that will match our customer profiles.
 We will only stock one or two to start with but I feel there is enormous potential for the relationship to grow."

-Acer Computer Australia's managing director, Patrick Lin, said the company has been in discussions with Harvey Norman over the last couple of months, but that a supply arrangement was still "under negotiation".
+Acer Computer Australia managing director Patrick Lin confirmed the company has been in discussions with Harvey Norman over the last couple of months, but that a supply arrangement was still "under negotiation".